Becoming Foster Parents

 I love watching the babies as they go bopping through the yard holding hands, and singing a song in a language only they understand.

-Seeing my brown son swell up with pride when he tells people that his sister loves him so much, because they both have beautiful dark skin melts my heart.
-Seeing my big kids love on the littles, and the way they take so much joy in each other is enough to make me stop whatever I am doing and thank God for His mercy.
+Seeing my brown son swell up with pride when he tells people that his sister loves him so much because they both have beautiful dark skin melts my heart.
+Seeing my big kids love on the littles, and the way they take so much joy in each other is enough to make me literally stop whatever I am doing and thank God.

 Read more amazing stories like this: